grafana/grafana/docs/sources/permissions/organization_roles.md

 name = "Organization Roles"
 identifier = "organization-roles"
 parent = "permissions"
-weight = 30
+weight = 100
 +++

 # Organization roles

 Users can belong to one or more organizations.
 A user's organization membership is tied to a role that defines what the user is allowed to do in that organization.
+Grafana supports multiple _organizations_ in order to support a wide variety of deployment models, including using a single Grafana instance to provide service to multiple potentially untrusted organizations.

+In most cases, Grafana is deployed with a single organization.

+Each organization can have one or more data sources.

+All dashboards are owned by a particular organization.

+ > **Note:** Most metric databases do not provide per-user series authentication.
+This means that organization data sources and dashboards are available to all users in a particular organization.

-## Admin role
+## Organization admin role

 Can do everything scoped to the organization.
 For example: